T-RIZE-Group/canton-featured-apps/RIZEScore_CANTON_FEATURED_APP.md

 RIZEScore is a Canton analytics and signaling application that converts publicly observable on-ledger activity into standardized, explainable indicators.
 It analyzes party interaction patterns (flows, counterparties, repetition, persistence) and publishes time-stamped Activity Marker signals when deterministic rule conditions are met.
 The result is a consistent on-ledger reference layer that supports interpretability and downstream monitoring integrations.

+IMPORTANT: This App is transitioning away from on-ledger Activity Markers and instead integrates with external parties explorers to provide richer, feature-complete signals without relying on these small marker submissions.
+This integration exposes rich metadata (signal type, computed metrics, context) for more transparency and reach.
 ---

 ## 3. Role of Canton Network